Theta functions on varieties with effective anti-canonical class: The projective case --- theta functions

 To prove this equality recall that if $m_+$, $m_-$ are the tangent vectors on $\BB_\varphi$ with $Z_+= z^{m_+}$, $Z_-= z^{m_-}$, then $\deg_{\Gamma}(m_{\pm}) =\delta_B(\nabla_{\ol m_{\pm}})$, while $\deg_{\Gamma}(z^{\kappa_{\ul\rho}}) =\delta_Q(\kappa_{\ul\rho})$.
 But $\nabla_{\ol m_{+}}+ \nabla_{\ol m_-}$ is the linear functional on $\PL(B)$ given by $\psi\mapsto \kappa_{\ul\rho}(\psi)$.
 This is precisely the image of $e_{\ul\rho}\in Q_0$ under the map $Q_0\rightarrow \PL(B)^*$ (see Proposition \ref{Prop: Universal MPA function}).
 But $\kappa_{\ul\rho}\in Q$ is also the image of $e_{\ul\rho}$.
 Thus the claimed equality now follows from the commutativity of \eqref{Eqn: delta_b and delta_Q}.

 The same degree computation shows homogeneity of the localization maps $R_\fob\to R_\fou$ of \eqref{Eqn: Localization for slabs} for a slab $\fob$ and an adjacent chamber $\fou$.
 If $\fou$ is a boundary chamber the localization $R_\fou^\partial\to R_\fou$ of \eqref{Eqn: Localization for slabs} is localization at a homogeneous monomial, so respects the grading.
 The automorphisms $\theta_\fop: R_\fou\to R_{\fou'}$ of \eqref{Eqn: theta_fop} associated to crossing a wall $\fop$ separating chambers $\fou,\fou'$ manifestly respects the grading since by hypothesis $f_\fop$ is homogeneous of degree zero.
-Finally, for slabs $\fob,\fob'$ separated by a joint, the isomorphism $R_\fob\to R_{\fob'}$ from \eqref{Eqn: theta_foj} is induced by a composition of wall crossing homomorphisms and localizations, hence also respects the grading.
+Finally, for slabs $\fob,\fob'$ separated by a joint, the isomorphism $R_\fob\to R_{\fob'}$ from \eqref{Eqn: theta_foj} is induced by a composition of wall crossing homomorphisms and localizations, hence also respects the grading. \end{proof}

 \begin{remark} For lifting the statement of Theorem~\ref{Thm: Torus action} to the total space $\foL\to\foX$ of the line bundle in Theorem~\ref{Thm: Main}, note that there is a bijection between the group $\PA(B,\ZZ)$ of piecewise affine functions on $B$ and $\PL(\cone{B},\ZZ)$.
 Moreover, since there is a bijection between the interior codimension one cells of $B$ and the interior codimension one cells of $\cone{B}$, we can identify the universal monoids $Q_0$ of $B$ and of $\cone{B}$.
-Thus taking for $\delta_B$ a homomorphism $\PA(B,\ZZ)^*\to\Gamma$ both in \eqref{Eqn: delta_b and delta_Q} and in the statement of Theorem~\ref{Thm: Torus action}, the action of $\TT$ lifts to $\foL$.
-Note that the condition on homogeneity of the wall functions $f_\fop$ can nevertheless be checked on $B$ by the definition of lifted wall structures (Definition~\ref{Def: cone of wall structure}). \end{remark}
+Thus taking for $\delta_{\cone B}$ a homomorphism $\PA(B,\ZZ)^*\to\Gamma$ both in \eqref{Eqn: delta_b and delta_Q} and in the statement of Theorem~\ref{Thm: Torus action}, the action of $\TT$ lifts to $\foL$.
+Note that the condition on homogeneity of the wall functions $f_\fop$ can nevertheless be checked on $B$ by the definition of lifted wall structures (Definition~\ref{Def: cone of wall structure}).
+A theta function $\vartheta_m$ with $m\in B\big(\frac{1}{d}\ZZ\big)$ is homogeneous of degree $\delta_{\cone B}(\tilde m)\in \Gamma$, with $\tilde m$ the asymptotic monomial on $\cone B$ corresponding to $m$ via Proposition~\ref{Prop: Asymptotic monomials cone(B)}. \end{remark}

 \begin{remark} In \S\ref{Subsect: Twisting} the construction of $\foX$ will be modified by the introduction of gluing data.
 They are given by homomorphisms $s_{\sigma\ul\rho}:\Lambda_\sigma\to A^*$.
 For projective open gluing data (Definition~\ref{Def: Projective gluing data}) the analogue of Theorem~\ref{Thm: Main} holds.
 In this modified setup Theorem~\ref{Thm: Torus action} holds true provided the $s_{\sigma\ul\rho}$ take values in degree zero, for then the localization homomorphisms $\chi_{\fob,\fou}$ remain homogeneous.
 The rest of the construction is untouched.